 One of the 25 wonders of the world.

 When heading to Iceland, one thing on everybody’s bucket list is the Blue Lagoon.
-The geothermal spa welcomes over 700 thousand visitors each year and with the water’s skin-healing properties, ideal location and brilliant in-pool bar, the Lagoon is somewhere you won’t want to miss if you’re heading to the country yourself!
+The geothermal spa welcomes over 700 thousand visitors each year.
+And, since the water boasts skin-healing properties, ideal location and brilliant in-pool bar.
+The Lagoon is somewhere you won’t want to miss if you’re heading to Iceland yourself!

 Purchasing Tickets and When to Go

 There are 4 different ticket options you can purchase for the Blue Lagoon:

 + Standard (entry fee & the silica mud mask).